5 Ways to Reduce Stress — And Why Your Skin Depends On It

 According to a 6-week study on 185 university students, those who engaged in aerobic exercise two days per week experienced reduced perceived stress and self-reported depression.
 Additional studies have found a direct correlation between a sedentary lifestyle and increased stress, poor sleep, and lower mood.

 Our take: Find activities you love that don’t feel forced.
 If you don’t enjoy jogging, don’t force yourself into a habit you’re unlikely to stick to.
 Know when to be disciplined with yourself and push through the discomfort, but also accept that fitness may look different to everyone.
-Instead, you might feel inspired and fulfilled by joining a dance class or lifting weights at the gym.
-The take-home message?
-Find an activity that works for you and your lifestyle to make a sustainable habit.

 From working on a computer screen during the day and connecting with friends via social media to enjoying your favourite show in the evening before bed, it’s no secret that we’ve become much more dependent on screen time.
 Yet, believe it or not, this might have a more significant impact on your stress levels than you realise.

 Our take: It’s easy to fall into the habit of mindlessly spending time on your phone when you aren’t intentional about how you use your devices.
-To become mindful of your screen time:

 You’ve heard the old saying “you are what you eat,” right?
 Well, believe it or not, this statement has some truth.
 What you put into your body influences just about every area of your overall health and wellbeing, from your mental health and energy levels to your skin and metabolism.